tmbull/caching-reverse-proxy/README.md

 ## `_api` project

 This is a simple dummy API backed by an in-memory map used for testing purposes.
+This API is "secured" via a Basic Auth username/password that is specified via the `USERNAME` and `PASSWORD` environment variables.
+This is obviously not a production-worthy authentication solution, but it is sufficient to verify that the Authorization header is passed through to the API and that requests are cached on a per-account basis.

 To build, simply `docker build --tag=test-api .` from the `_api` directory or see `docker-compose` sample referenced below.